 Day 1: Palermo.
-Fly at c.
-8.30am from London City to Palermo, via Milan (ITA Airways).
+In April: fly at c.
+11.00am from London City to Palermo, via Rome.
+In May: fly at c.
+10.30am from London City to Palermo, via Milan.
+In September: fly at c.
+7.45am from London City to Palermo, via Milan.
+(All flights are with ITA Airways.)
 The largest and by far the most interesting city on the island, Palermo has been capital of Sicily since the period of Saracenic occupation in the ninth century.
 It reached a peak under the Normans and again during the Age of Baroque.
 First of six nights in Palermo.

 Day 2: Palermo.
 A morning walk through the old centre includes visits to the Palazzo Abatellis and outstanding Norman buildings including La Martorana with fine mosaics.
-Lunch is at a private palace, by special arrangement.
+Lunch is at a private palace, Civilisations of Sicily continued by special arrangement.
 In the afternoon see the remarkable Greek sculpture in the Archaeological Museum.
 In the evening there is an out-of-hours visit to the Palatine Chapel in the palace of the Norman kings.
 Entirely encrusted with Byzantine mosaics, this is perhaps the finest assembly of Byzantine art to survive anywhere.